jtojnar/fluent-react-utils/packages/components/README.md

 </Localized>
 ```

-You can make use of two helpers from fluent-react-utils to quickly wrap a
+You can make use of two helpers from @doctype/fluent-react-utils to quickly wrap a
 component in `Localized` and / or add it to the `Loc` object.

 ### `makeLocalizedElement(Element[, attrs])`